listman-io/docs/README.md

 Let's say you run archiving for two large list nearly in the same time.
 When log into a simple txt file logging messages from diffrent Archiving Jobs can't be easily grouped and analised.
 On the other hand CSV file could be opened in Microsoft Excel and filtered to display the log messages just from a particular Job or Action (download, delete, edit).
 It's especially usefull if you have multiple archiving jobs running at the same day.

-### Archive Jobs List
+### Archive Job Configuration
 Listman.io supports running multiple archiving jobs at the same time or by schedule.
-You have to add all the job configurations into the `archiveJobs` section of the config file:
+You have to add all the job configurations into the `archiveJobs` section (that is an array of JSON objects) of the config file:
 ```
 archiveJobs: [
  {